The Water Technology Acceleration Project (WaterTAP) ceased its operations on June 30, 2019.

 The organization had been receiving funding from Ontario’s Ministry of Economic Development, Job Creation and Trade (MEDJCT).
 The funding was terminated in March 2019 as a result of the provincial government’s cost savings efforts.

 WaterTAP was originally created by the Ontario government under the Water Opportunities Act to promote and foster the growth of Ontario’s innovative water technology companies.

-The organization has provided critical commercialization and business support to over 300 companies since 2012.
+The organization provided critical commercialization and business support to over 300 companies between 2012 and 2019.
 In doing so, WaterTAP helped create and retain over 1,600 high value jobs.
 The businesses WaterTAP supported have achieved compound average growth rates of 25 per cent, three times the Canadian sector average of about eight per cent.